TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 squeue -u $USER
 ```

+>[!Tip]
->[!Important] Start an interactive job using tmux to keep the session alive.
+>Start an interactive job using tmux to keep the session alive.

 ```bash
 tmux new -s INTERACTIVE
 ```